MattGaiser/todo-app/README.md

 - Skipped on most security.
 There is no authentication.
 Wildcard for the CORS values.
 No rate limiting on the API.
 - No real use of the logging, no Sentry, no user analytics, no API versioning, no linting, etc. Well, I don't expect to be doing much work on this later on, so those quality of life additions are not required.
 - Ran out of time for frontend tests and things like test coverage reporting and caching.
 - Just used simple CSS that is AI generated.
 Didn't want to fuss with Material MUI too much with the time limit.

+### Backend Testing Strategy
+- Uses SQLite in-memory database with pytest fixtures to ensure complete test isolation and clean state between tests
+- Implements comprehensive test coverage across all layers (API endpoints, CRUD operations, models, and business logic) in separate test files
+- Leverages FastAPI's TestClient for HTTP endpoint testing, validating both successful operations and error cases
+- Uses Docker containerization for testing with a separate docker-compose.test.yml configuration

 ## Getting Started